Editors Note 11-20-20: This article has been updated at a new link

 With the Los Angeles Lakers being crowned the 2019-20 NBA champions, it's officially the end of a twisting, turning season.
-That means it's time to look toward the offseason, a time when the league picks up steam with the NBA Draft and, afterwards, free agency, which could open up on Dec.1.
+That means it's time to look toward the offseason, a time when the league picks up steam with the NBA Draft and, afterwards, free agency, which begins on Nov.
+20.

 BasketballNews.com has ranked the top free agents available by position:

 In this piece, we're going to rank the top-10 free agents overall.

 10. Goran Dragic, Miami Heat -- Unrestricted

 STATS: 16.2 PPG, 5.1 APG, 3.2 RPG, 0.7 SPG, 36.7% 3P

 old, Dragic is getting up there in age, but he produced

 exceptionally for the Heat.
 Unfortunately, he tore his plantar

 fascia in his left foot, so he wasn't able to make his usual impact

 in the NBA Finals.
 We'll see how that injury affects his status in